How to Choose the Best Keywords for SEO: 5 Tips

 Another important aspect to consider when evaluating keyword relevancy is timing.
 We’ve all heard the adage that SEO is a marathon, not a sprint — meaning, it can take approximately four months to a year to realize the full benefits.

 What will your business goals be four months to a year from now?
-That’s when the organic search traffic from your keyword targets should begin to roll in.
+That’s when the organic search traffic from your keyword targets should be at its first apex.

 Will your sales team be fully trained and staffed to support lead nurturing at that point in time for whatever product or service lines align with your keyword targets?
 Will industry conferences, national holidays, or other factors of seasonality come into play during that time frame?